-Last Updated on 22nd March 2024 by peppe8o
+Last Updated on 16th May 2026 by peppe8o

 This tutorial will help you to install and setup ZoneMinder with Raspberry PI computer boards, also bringing some tricks to make it work from a common ZoneMinder issue on boot.

-Monitoring your spaces with cameras can help you get a better life to check if something requires your attention and keep your home more secure from malicious people.
+Monitoring your spaces with cameras can help you get a better life, check if something requires your attention and keep your home more secure from malicious people.
 ZoneMinder with Raspberry PI is a free solution to create a monitoring system with advanced zones management and controlling cameras from a wide number of producers.

 What is ZoneMinder

-ZoneMinder is an open-source video surveillance software system, that uses your hardware with any camera out of the box.
+ZoneMinder is an open-source video surveillance software system that uses your hardware with any camera out of the box.
 It allows you to design a system as large or as small as you need.

 It includes different access alternatives like the main web page, where you can fully configure your installation, as well as the Google Play app (for Android) and iOS app (for iPhone).

-It is composed of different modules each one performing a specific task on the overall system.
+It is composed of different modules, each one performing a specific task on the overall system.
 They are mainly binary executables, Perl and PHP scripts.

 What We Need